 - The St. Louis Whirlybirds is a not for profit Radio Controlled Helicopter Club located in St. Louis, Missouri.
 Our mission is to promote the sport/hobby of Building and Flying RC Helicopters.

-- Our meetings generally occur on the second Wednesday of the month and are held at the Tesson Ferry Branch of the St. Louis County Library located near the intersection of Lindberg Blvd. and Tesson Ferry Road (see link to left for meeting schedule and location).
+- Our meetings generally occur on the last Thursday of the month and are held at the Grants View Branch of the St. Louis County Library located at 9700 Musick Ave, St. Louis, MO 63123.
+Typically we have dinner after the meeting and chat.
+It is a good way to find out more information about the club and activities.

 - Everyone is welcome to attend our monthly meetings, and we will be happy to help with questions and setup of RC Helicopters.
 If you are ready to take the plunge into building and flying RC Helicopters – just let us know – we have the answers and lot’s of experience.